MigleSur/BacDist/README.md

 ## Running the pipeline

 In order to run the pipeline anaconda3 (version 4.0.0) has to be available.
-Snakemake is started from its directory directory:
+Snakemake is started from its directory:

 ```
 -j option allows to choose the number of threads (1-28) used for the analysis (default:1)